BriannaMalone/Chicago-Food-Inspections-sql/README.md

 Violation Definition Change

 The Chicago Food Inspections dataset contains inspection records from January 2010 to the present.
-Because the City of Chicago changed its food inspection procedures and violation definitions on July 1, 2018, we analyzed violation codes before and after this date separately.
+Because the City of Chicago changed its food inspection procedures and violation definitions on July 1, 2018, I analyzed violation codes before and after this date separately.

 * Most common food safety violation January 1, 2010 to July 1, 2018:
 ***Violation #32 & Violation #33***